 Various religions in India celebrate Diwali, the festival of lights, and each religion has its own myths and traditions associated with the festival.
 The three major religions that celebrate Diwali are Hinduism, Jainism and Sikhism.

-- Optical Illusion Brain Test: If you have Eagle Eyes find the Word Smith among Smithy in 20 Secs
+- Observation Skill Test: If you have Eagle Eyes find the word Currant among Current in 5 Secs

 hinduism